jacobwtyler/ProxmoxVE/.github/CONTRIBUTOR_GUIDE/ct/AppName.md

 ```
 ---

-## 5. **Best Practices Checklist**
+## 5. **Contribution checklist**

 - [ ] Shebang is correctly set (`#!/usr/bin/env bash`).
 - [ ] Correct link to *build.func*
 - [ ] Metadata (author, license) is included at the top.
 - [ ] Variables follow naming conventions.
 - [ ] Update function exists.
-- [ ] Update functions checks if App is installed an for new Version.
+- [ ] Update functions checks if app is installed an for new version.
 - [ ] Update function up temporary files.
-- [ ] Script ends with a helpfull message for the User to reach the App.
+- [ ] Script ends with a helpful message for the user to reach the application.